Top priority during a storm is protecting lives

 Q: How do I know what zone I am in?

 A: All the hurricane zone maps have been updated in partnership with the Virginia Department of Emergency Management.
 You can go to their site – www.knowyourzoneva.org and type in your address where prompted.
-You can also view a map of the entire city online at http://hampton.gov/DocumentCenter/View/18803.
-The city is in the process of mailing to every residential address a customized magnet that will show the correct zone, as well as some preparedness information.
+You can also view a map of the entire city.
+Starting in late July 2018, the city is mailing to every residential address a customized magnet that will show the correct zone, as well as some preparedness information.
 You can also call 311 (727-8311) and they can look up your address.

 Q: What if an evacuation is mandatory and I don’t leave?